mchorse/reads/content/blockbuster.md

 <?php if ($domain === \mchorse\GH): ?>
 ## License

-Blockbuster mod's code is licensed under MIT license.
-See [LICENSE.md](./LICENSE.md) file for more information about the license.
+Blockbuster mod's code is licensed under GNU GPL v3.0 license.
+See [LICENSE](./LICENSE) file for more information about the license.
 <?php endif ?>